webmakaka/Operational-AI-with-Docker/README.md

 * Implement enterprise security patterns for AI deployments
 * Automate AI workflows with Docker Compose and orchestration

-If you feel this book is for you, get your [copy](https://www.amazon.com/) today!

 ## Instructions and Navigations